hpheidinger/Watcher-V1-1.4/README.md

 ## Watcher characteristics
 Watcher is a reactive event-classification framework and superordinated firewall manager, designed to act as a semantic control layer above conventional filtering systems.
 It dynamically interprets service events via modular rule sets, assigning behavioral context to each incident, and triggering targeted actions—be it injection, escalation, suppression, or request termination.
+With **over 10 years of development** since the initial revision 1.0, Watcher is very mature, stable, and effective.

 Unlike traditional tools, Watcher operates with situational awareness: